Hanif Kureishi: Early life and education

 Hanif Kureishi attended Bromley Technical High School and studied for A-levels at Bromley College of Technology.
-While at this college, he was elected as student union president (1972) and some of the characters from his semi-autobiographical work The Buddha of Suburbia are from this period.
-He went on to spend a year studying philosophy at Lancaster University, then withdrew.
-Later he attended King's College London and earned a degree in philosophy.
+While at this college, he was elected as student union president (1972).
+Some of the characters from his semi-autobiographical novel, The Buddha of Suburbia, are drawn from this period.

+He spent a year studying philosophy at Lancaster University, then withdrew.
+He later attended King's College London and earned a degree in philosophy.